 Pathological waste is defined as unfixed human organs, tissue, or body parts.
 By this, it is meant that pathological waste constitutes these elements of a human body that have been removed or otherwise separated from a body.
 The one exception is teeth, which are not classified as pathological waste.

 This type of waste is most often found in healthcare, medical, or research setting.
 However, there can be traumatic events, situations outside of healthcare, medical, or research setting, that result in the creation of what technology can be classified as pathological waste.

 Liquid biohazardous waste includes blood and other types of bodily fluids.
 In situations involving biohazard remediation associated with an accident, homicide, suicide, or unattended death, this type of biohazardous waste is likely to be most prevalent at the scene.
 Of course, blood and bodily fluids are also a primary concern when it comes to biohazard related safety in healthcare, medical, and research settings as well.

 Liquid biohazardous waste can contain different types of dangerous pathogens.
 In addition, this type of waste can become contaminated with bacteria of different types.
 For example, following an unattended death, blood and bodily fluids become dangerous even if the deceased wasn’t infected with any type of bloodborne pathogen while living.
-Bacteria levels in blood and bodily fluids begin to increase to dangerous levels with a couple days after a person dies.
+Bacteria levels in the blood and bodily fluids begin to increase to dangerous levels with a couple of days after a person dies.

 U.S. Centers for Disease Control and Prevention Environmental Health Services